 On the one hand, God forbids us to kill and Jesus forbids us to harm the little ones.
 We are supposed to love our neighbor and turn the other cheek to violence.
 The best way to do that would be for everyone to live under one roof and that a peaceable one, well regulated—in other words, on PeaceWorld.
 On the other hand, the God of Genesis appears to have trained us like attack dogs to suppress our solidarity and replace it with enough viciousness to execute random mayhem with enthusiasm.
 The Book of Revelation appears to threaten with the Wrath of God anyone but Jesus who’d dare urge Peace on Earth.

-It would be difficult to chronicle the destruction of your civilization if your last ten generations were utterly preoccupied with not starving to death.
+It would be difficult to chronicle the destruction of your civilization if your last ten generations had utterly preoccupied themselves with not starving to death.

 So it must be up to each of us to decide what we want to do.
 Do nothing, sit on our hands and watch killer primates fatten themselves on helpless babes and the World Forest?
 Or get up on our hind legs and act like civilized beings?
 The former course certainly looks safer for the soul, and I am sure many moral cowards will cling to it.
 The latter is more tempting for those who find all this barbarism intolerable… even at the risk of damnation by some red-toothed god—one in whose face I’ll spit as its jaws close on me.